ospfranco/ospfranco.github.io/_posts/2025-07-30-complete guide to dylibs in ios and android.md

 image: /assets/oscar.jpg
 ---

-In 2025 setting loading a dynamic library in iOS and Android is black magic.
+In 2025 loading a dynamic library in iOS and Android is black magic.
 Documentation is scarce (specially on Apple's side) yet a dylib is great for reducing file sizes of our binaries, which is a priority for mobile apps.

 This is a complete guide compiling a Rust library from source all the way into loading it in a running iOS/Android application.
-All done via C binary, which means on iOS you will need to call if from Obj-C and on Android via JNI.
+All done via C compatible dylib, which means on iOS you will need to call if from Obj-C and on Android via JNI.

 # Dylib?